sarettak/3DCityReconstructionFromOSM/README.md

 ./bin/ysceneitraces tests/name/name.json -o name.png
 ```
 in which:
-* '''./tests/name/name.json''' specifies the path to the scene of the city (identified by 'name') in a format understandable by Yocto/GL library
+* `./tests/name/name.json` specifies the path to the scene of the city (identified by `name`) in a format understandable by Yocto/GL library
-* '''name.png''' assigns the name 'name' to the image representing the generated city
+* `name.png` assigns the name `name` to the image representing the generated city

 #### Example
 ```